dgriffon/sample-AMP-DX-integration/README.md

 #Example of AMP integration

-This example is based on news content template of [bootsrap acme space templates](https://github.com/Jahia/bootstrap-acme-space-templates)
+This example is based on news content template of [dx-base-demo-templates](https://github.com/Jahia/dx-base-demo-templates)